supervisely-ecosystem/fruits-nested-annotated/README.md

 ## Statistics

-Project contains 2 parent datasets, 7 nested datasets and 22 images in it, with bounding box annotations and tags.
+Project contains 2 parent datasets, 7 nested datasets and 22 images in it.
+All images are labeled and tagged.